tcdowney/downey-io-jekyll/blog/_posts/2020-08-23-publicly-routable-private-internal-kubernetes-cluster.md

     app: httpbin
 ```

 That's cool.
 We can now reach it at `httpbin.default.svc.cluster.local` from within the cluster on port 80.
-We can also reach it locally from the by using the `kubectl port-forward` command.
+This next step isn't necessary, but for fun we can also reach it locally from the by using the `kubectl port-forward` command.

 ```console
 tim@tomorrowlan:~/workspace/k8s-yaml$ kubectl port-forward service/httpbin 8000:80